TJ Applebees, INC. (TJ Applebee's Edibles and Elixirs) created in Lawrenceville, Georgia 1980

 Before T J Applebee's in 1980, my partner (and husband at the time), Bill Palmer and I bought into a Bar known as "Billy's".
 BILLY'S was a restaurant concept founded by Billy Watson, a colorful Atlantan.
 He was in the Atlanta news often which gave his restaurants a lot of publicity.
 Everyone knew of "BILLY'S" in Buckhead.
 This was supposed to be one of the most popular places to frequent in Atlanta.

 Previously, Bill had been employed by Burger King as a Franchise District Manager.
 Burger King had decided that it was his time to be transferred to either California or Miami.
 I refused to move away from Atlanta.
-Obviously, Bill didn't want to either.
+Obviously, Bill didn't want to move either.
 He became very disinterested in making money for a large corporation instead of himself.
 He would come home and proclaim how much money he had made for the company and he was tired of no recognition.
 (He complained so much that I finally told him I didn't think he had the balls to quit!)
 He finally did decide to resign.
 The next thing I knew he came home driving the "Billy's" van.
 He was so excited and thought this was the grandest thing that he was given the privileged to do.

 After much thought, we decided to venture out on our own.
 We took out a home improvement loan for $20,000 from Nations Bank (known as C&S) and bought into this local restaurant.
 Bill told the bank that we wanted to do an addition on the house in order to get the loan.
 (Yes he actually lied to the bank)

 "Billy's" on Savoy Drive had the lowest sales of the three Billy's Restaurants.
 The owners, having recently purchased one location and leased the name "BILLY'S", agreed to sell fifty percent of this location to us.
 Bill put so much time and energy into improvements that within two months he had turned this location around to be the number one store of the three.
 He was so proud and I was proud of him.
 After all the work done to make this location a success, Needless to say, the owners wanted their now #1 location back.
 In a very unprofessional manner, they reclaimed the restaurant and returned our money with a check that of course bounced.
 (Three days later we were repaid in cash.
 I promptly repaid the bank.)
-This was their approach: They came to the restaurant during Happy Hour and told him they were taking the restaurant back.
+This was their approach: They came to the restaurant during Happy Hour and told him they were taking the restaurant back and he could leave.
 They declared the agreement null and void.
 They asked him to leave.
 Legally, they couldn't do this but for some reason Bill let them have the location back.
-He didn't even try to fight to keep what we paid them for the ownership.
+He didn't even try to fight legally to keep what we had paid them, for the ownership.

 The Founders: While owning Billy's, Bill met with Bob McCurley and Earl Davis.
 These two owned a design company called Davis Designs.
 Their business supplied restaurant décor for Burger King and other fast food chains.
 Bill asked Bob and Earl to be partners with us in this restaurant venture.
 Their part would be to supply the decor for the first location.
+They also came up with the idea of an octagon shaped bar to add a slighly different aspect to the restaurant.
 Bill also asked a friend of his and his wife to be partners.
 This was Frank and Wanda Wood.
-Here were the original six people who founded Applebee's: Bob McCurley, Earl Davis, Frank Wood, Wanda Wood, "TJ" Palmer, and "the last man standing", Bill Palmer.
-(I call him this because he was the last of the original six to be involved with Applebee's.
-He eventually sold the companies that we started, I believe, for many reasons.
+Wanda had no part in the operation.
+She was an owner with Frank on their property used as collateral.
+Frank was bought out after the first six months.
+He was the night manager basically but he was having fun giving away too many free drinks killing our profit.
+Regardless… Here were the original six people who founded Applebee's: Bob McCurley, Earl Davis, Frank Wood, Wanda Wood, "TJ" Palmer, and "the last man standing", Bill Palmer.
+I call him this because he was the last of the original six to be involved with Applebee's.
+He eventually sold the companies that we started (Cafe Ventures, Inc., Apple Restaurants, Inc. and the management company consisting of all employees) I believe, for many reasons.
 One could be when Obama became President, it became very hard for small businesses to survive.
 There was so much regulation thrown in the mix with Obamacare and more taxes, it was close to impossible to make money working for yourself.
-Someone must have come along and made a great offer on the company as he went on to other ventures in business.)
+Someone must have come along and made a great offer on the company as he went on to other ventures.
+We sold the first two stores because Bill had a mantra he constantly repeated…"The big guys are going to squeeze the little guys out!"
+He would repeat that to me daily.
+Another fear of his, controlling him.

 Bob and Earl had their art department come up with the logo design and type set for the Concept.
 Before this could be done though, I had to reserve a name with the Georgia Secretary of State, incorporate the name, and open bank accounts.
 There were a few names that I tried.
+Cinnamon's was taken.
+Damons was taken.
 Bill liked the name Appleby's but I knew there was already an Appleby's at a local Mall.
 I asked the State if I changed the spelling of the name would that be possible to register?
 They agreed.
-Bill also wanted to add "TJ" in front of Applebee's.
-(I don't know why because at the first store opening someone said that it was nice to name the place after your wife.
+Bill wanted to add "TJ" in front of Applebee's.
+(I don't know why.
+At the first store opening someone said that it was so nice to name the place after your wife.
 He replied, "No I just pulled it out of a hat.")
 The new company would be called "TJ APPLEBEE'S".
+Actually he didn't name the Company the at all.
+I did after working with the State of Georgia.
 I added Edibles and Elixirs because I wanted something different: not the same ole grill and bar adjectives.
+(With our second location on Buford Hwy, Bill had the sign made with “Grill and Bar” which was never registered.)
 So I typed out the Articles of Incorporation and sent it off in the mail.
-I also wrote the guidelines for the management of our new company and how many shares and votes each partner would receive.
-As I was having our menu printed up and working on the cover, the owner of the print shop told me her brother was an Attorney, right across the street from where I was.
-At that point, I decided to have the logo registered.
-Bob and Earl had come up with the type set for the name and I had the menu cover made up.
-I took them both with me to the Attorney's office and had them registered with the State as trademarks.
-Thinking ahead, I had the logo registered Nationally also because you never know what the future might hold.
-It took about seven months to have the National Registration approved.
-This was the only time I used the services of an Attorney when organizing the company.
+I also wrote the guidelines for the management agreement of our new company and how many shares and votes each partner would receive.
+My Father held our Liquor License for us as he was the only one of us that Lived in DeKalb County- a requiement for the License.
+He had a vote in the company in return.

-For financing on the first location, we went to the Small Business Association.
+For financing on the first location, we contacted the Small Business Association.
 We took out a loan for $50,000.00.
 For collateral, We each put up personal property and Bill put up a personal guaranty.
 How this was possible I will never know because he owned nothing to use as collateral.
 Absolutely nothing!
 (Document shown)

 I used the property that was given to me by my Mother.
-It was the last acre given to my family 6 generations ago when they arrived from Ireland in the mid 1700's.
-A family of four: the husband and two sons were allotted 1500 acres- 500 for each male in the County of Gwinnett which was Cherokee Indian territory.
+It was the last acre given to my family 6 generations ago when they arrived from Ireland in the mid-1700s.
+A family of four: the husband and two sons were allotted 1500 acres- 500 for each male, in the County of Gwinnett, which was Cherokee Indian territory.
 By using my property, I risked my heritage as Bill risked nothing.

 Loan Agreement and Collateral